DenysRudenko/Project-1/README.md

 ![form](./assets/images/dm/11.png)

-I made "WhatsUp" link at the top snd bottom page to help user the fastest way to contact the artist of the studio.
+I made "WhatsUp" link at the top and at the bottom page to help user the fastest way to contact the artist of the studio.
 If user click on that link, he immediately will redirect to "WhatsUp" chat.

 See the pictures below: